Highland Park High School (University Park, Texas): Recent events

-In 1999, Dallas police issued 200 alcohol and curfew violations citations to Park Cities teens partying in a Deep Ellum warehouse.
-CNN picked up the story, and after it emerged that parents had rented the facility and contracted a bus company to safely deliver students to and from the party, the Alliance on Underage Drinking (ALOUD) started the "Parents Who Host, Lose the Most" campaign, which informs parents about health, safety and legal ramifications of serving alcohol to underage people.
+In 1999, Dallas police issued 200 alcohol and curfew violation citations to Park Cities teens partying in a Deep Ellum warehouse.
+CNN picked up the story, and after it emerged that parents had rented the facility and contracted a bus company to deliver students to and from the party safely, the Alliance on Underage Drinking (ALOUD) started the "Parents Who Host, Lose the Most" campaign, which informs parents about health, safety and legal ramifications of serving alcohol to underage people.

 In 2004, Simon & Schuster published Francine Pascal's The Ruling Class, a teen drama set at Highland Park High School.
 The school's newspaper, The Bagpipe, published community reactions to the book.

-In 2005, The Dallas Morning News published a story about the Friday of Highland Park's homecoming spirit week, on which several seniors dressed as thugs, Mexicans, maids and other caricatures of racial minorities.
+In 2005, The Dallas Morning News published a story about the Friday of Highland Park's homecoming spirit week, on which several seniors dressed as thugs, Mexicans, maids, and other caricatures of racial minorities.
 Some pointed to this as support for the general perception of HPHS and the Park Cities as a "bubble" (as the area is known in the Dallas-Fort Worth Metroplex).
 The article ignited a storm of letter-writing and editorializing to and in the Morning News.
 Soon after it was published, two swastikas were spray-painted on a sign in front of the school.

 In 2005 and 2006, Highland Park students received a multitude of state and national awards and set several new records in Texas.
 The UIL Science Team, under the leadership of AP Chemistry teacher Wenzen Chuang, won state for the second time in school history.
 In 2005, The Bagpipe received the Gold Crown Award for excellence in journalism.
 Later that year, HPHS was one of 15 high schools in the country to win an NSPA Pacemaker.
-Also in 2005, the school's yearbook, The Highlander, was chosen as a finalist for the NSPA Pacemaker award and Highland Park Television was chosen as a finalist for the NSPA Broadcast Pacemaker; Highland Park Television won the award the following year.
-The Bagpipe received a second Gold Crown Award in 2011, for the previous year's newspaper.
-The Highlander has won many awards in recent years, including a Gold Crown Award in 2018 and a Pacemaker award in 2019.
+Also in 2005, the school's yearbook, The Highlander, was chosen as a finalist for the NSPA Pacemaker award, and Highland Park Television was chosen as a finalist for the NSPA Broadcast Pacemaker; Highland Park Television won the award the following year.
+The Bagpipe received a second Gold Crown Award in 2011 for the previous year's newspaper.
+The Highlander has won several awards, including a Gold Crown Award in 2018 and a Pacemaker award in 2019.